jeremycherfas/user/pages/03.blog/175.eat-again-for-amatrice/item.md

 Obviously Eattiamo would like you to [order your meal from them](https://us.eattiamo.com/world-pasta-day-pasta-allamatriciana-amatrice) but if you don't fancy that they've got plenty of other ideas of how to celebrate.

+The [big shindig](http://www.worldpastaday2016.org) this year is in Moscow.
+I'll be ignoring that for sure, but I will be eating for Amatrice.

 [^1]: Or, as the Italians say, _prendere due piccione con una fava_, catch two pigeons with one bean.